 There’s this myth that pregnancy is a very happy and exciting time, and in most cases, that can be true.
-However, some women will have mixed or even negative feels about their pregnancy.
-There’s nothing wrong or unusual with that of course, pregnancy is a significant change in your life.
-Pregnancy can be a difficult time for women because you have to deal with like morning sickness, and if you don’t have support around you then there can be other things that could be on your mind causing worry and anxiety (Royal College of Psychiatrists), such as:
+However, some women will have mixed or even negative feelings about their pregnancy.
+There’s nothing wrong or unusual about that.
+Of course, pregnancy is a significant change in your life.
+Pregnancy can be a difficult time for women because you have to deal with like morning sickness, and if you don’t have support around you, then there can be other things that could be on your mind causing worry and anxiety (Royal College of Psychiatrists), such as:

 - The changes in your role (becoming a mother, stopping work).

 - Concerns about if you’ll be a good parent.

 - Fears about there being problems with the pregnancy or the baby.

 - Lack of support and being alone.